Original Medicare Explained

 Medigap plans are designed to fill the gaps in coverage by Original Medicare, helping cover costs such as copayments, coinsurance, and deductibles.
 These plans are purchased from private insurance companies and offer varying levels of coverage.
 Medigap policies do not include coverage for prescription drugs; separate Medicare Part D plans are needed for that.

-There are ten standardized Medigap plans available, with Plan F and Plan G being the most popular options for beneficiaries.
+There are ten standardized Medigap plans available, with Plan F and Medicare Plan G being the most popular options for beneficiaries.
 Medigap insurance policies can help cover out-of-pocket costs not fully paid by Original Medicare, providing financial relief and predictability for beneficiaries.

 Comparing Medigap plans is crucial because premiums can vary significantly between insurance companies for the same coverage.